 - 4.14.
 The design provisions to ensure the radiation protection of site personnel should be developed along the following lines: - (a) A strategy for controlling exposures should be developed so that important aspects are considered early in the design.
 In most types of reactor design, design provisions in two areas may have major impacts in reducing exposures.
-The first area is scheduled and unscheduled preventive and corrective maintenance.
+The first area is scheduled and unscheduled maintenance.
 Appropriate design provisions should be made for inspection and maintenance.
-Hence, a proven design with high reliability and a low level of requirements for maintenance, especially unscheduled corrective maintenance, would be the preferred option.
+Hence, a proven design with high reliability and a low level of requirements for maintenance, especially unscheduled maintenance, would be the preferred option.
 The second area that should be considered involves design features that minimize the production and buildup of radionuclides, since reducing amounts of radionuclides will reduce radiation levels and contamination levels throughout the facility, whereas a local solution, such as increasing the shielding or improving the ventilation, will have only a local benefit.

 - (b) General requirements should be developed and documented.
-These will include the principles on which the layout of the facility will be based, taking due account of the requirement for the interface between nuclear safety and nuclear security [1], provisions for accident conditions, and restrictions on the use of particular materials in the design of the reactor. - (c) A logical layout should be developed for the facility and zones should be defined on the basis of predicted dose rates and contamination levels, access requirements and specific requirements, such as the need to separate components that perform safety functions.
+These will include the principles on which the layout of the facility will be based and restrictions on the use of particular materials in the design of the reactor. - (c) A logical layout should be developed for the facility, and zones should be defined on the basis of predicted dose rates and contamination levels, access requirements and specific requirements, such as the need to separate components that perform safety functions.
 The dose rates may be calculated by using the source terms that provide the basis for the radiation protection aspects of the design, or they may be calculated on the basis of operating experience at similar research reactors, provided that there are no significant differences in the relevant parameters for design and operation.
-The zoning Zoning of the facility needs toshould be consistent with regulatory national requirements and GSR Part 3 [2]. - (d) The maintenance programme and operational tasks should be specified, preferably on the basis of well established concepts.
+The zoning should be consistent with regulatory requirements. - (d) The maintenance programme and operational tasks should be specified, preferably on the basis of well established concepts.
 The collective and individual doses should be evaluated.
-Full use should be made of relevant operating experience, where available, particularly for work that is difficult to predict, such as correctiveunplanned?? maintenance.
+Full use should be made of relevant operating experience, where available, particularly for work that is difficult to predict, such as unplanned maintenance.
 In such cases, the use of mock-ups would assist in the reduction of uncertainties. - (e) At each stage of the design, the doses that are evaluated should be compared with the design target doses and dose constraints.
 Where there are options for the design, optimization studies should be performed.
 These are particularly important in cases where it is predicted that the design target doses will be exceeded. - 4.15.
 The design provisions to facilitate subsequent life extension should include the following features: - (a) Design features to enable in-service inspection that may facilitate the replacement of ageing structures, systems and components.
 Structures and components that are relatively inaccessible should be identified, and in each case their design life should be specified and clearly documented;